 Under attack: dealing with a cyber-breach

 Your firm has just been hacked.
 What do you do in the aftermath of a cyber-attack?
 Who do you need to tell?
 When do you tell your staff?
-Law Society endorsed partner Hiscox discuss the vital questions that you will need to answer.
+Law Society partner Hiscox discuss the vital questions that you will need to answer.